Why We Need O4H Alliance

 - An annual O4HA Summit

-- An initiative called Humanitarian Odyssey for Preservation and Enlightenment (HOPE) for promoting innovation, resilience, civic engagement, community health, and social entrepreneurship
+- An initiative called Heritage Odyssey for Preservation and Enlightenment (HOPE) for promoting innovation, resilience, civic engagement, community health, and social entrepreneurship

 - Youth-led humanitarian ventures and O4HA Festivals across the globe